githotirado/Web-Design-Challenge/README.md

 # comparison.html:
 A main page displaying all 4 plots of latitude vs the weather pattern.

-Navigation is activated, with top navigation bar to click between pages and the home page.
-Sizing of the browser produced different layouts: browser windows greater than 1150 pixels in width produce one layout while browser windows less than 1150 produce another layout.
+Navigation is active, with top navigation bar to click between pages and the home page.